mattdahl/scrutiny_scaling/README.md

+# About
+How does the language of legal doctrine shape judicial opinion-writing?
+This code provides a framework for training NLP models to generate a unidimensional "scrutiny scale" (i.e., scaling along the different levels of the tiers-of-scrutiny doctrine).
+It then scores free expression opinions along that scale and performs some initial hypothesis testing regarding the relationship between scrutiny and judicial ideology.
+See below for specific replication steps.

 # Replication
 ## Corpus acquisition and preprocessing
 1. Opinion files are obtained from LexisNexis.
-Run this `R` script to generate query strings, manually feed those query strings into the LexisNexis interface (no API access), and finally download the returned documents as zipped `.rtf` files.
+Run this `R` script to generate well-formed search queries, manually feed those queries into the LexisNexis interface (no API access), and finally download the returned documents as zipped `.rtf` files.

 	```
 	Rscript scaling/generate_lexisnexis_query.R